alphaolomi/awesome-payment-intergations/README.md

 # Awesome Payment Intergations

-Curation if different payments integration packages and libraries for different Providers and Vendors
+Curation of different payments integration packages and libraries for different Providers and Vendors

 ## Payments Intergrations